 Prepare the rice per package directions.
-When the rice is nearly done, prepare the final ingredients.
+When the rice is nearly done, let it sit covered while you wok.

 Remove the ground pork from the refrigerator.
 Use your fingers and break the meat up into small chunks, reserve in a bowl.

-Right before wokking, slice the eggplants lengthwise into strips about 1/2 inch wide and 1/4 inch thick.
+Right before wokking, peel (if you do not want skin) and then slice the eggplants lengthwise into strips about 1/2 inch wide and 1/4 inch thick.
 Cut the lengths into bite sized pieces and place in a bowl, covered with a paper or cloth towel.

 Line up the ingredients near the wok in order of appearance:

 oil, pork, 2 wok spoons (or 2 wooden spoons), eggplant, scallions/garlic/ginger, and sauce